jalawson/ulinalg/README.md

 This is a small module for MicroPython (and Python3) which provides a class for matrix represention and manipulation.

-The idea is to have whatever functionality is implemented in this module to be compatible with 2-D Numpy arrays but not to offer everthing Numpy does.
+The idea is to have whatever limited functionality is implemented in this module to be compatible with 2-D Numpy arrays.

-Currently supporting: (see following sections and Properties, Methods and Functions below for descriptions)
+Currently supported: (see following sections and Properties, Methods and Functions below for descriptions)

 * assignment
 * matrix/scaler elementwise arithmatic operations